rodrigozrusso/rodrigozrusso.github.io/_posts/2015-07-06-Why-you-should-consider-JekyII-for-blogging.md

 And you really need some minutes to do that.
 So I'll describe some reasons that you should start or migrate to JekyII instead of other options.

-### Here are some reasons:
+#### Here are some reasons:
 1. **Markdown**
 	- All your posts are written in plain text with [Markdown](https://en.wikipedia.org/wiki/Markdown).
-2. **On version control**
+2. **In the version control**
 	- You can keep everything on version control, what it's really nice, because you can track everything.
 	Another thing on this terms is about [The Twelve Factors](http://12factor.net/), the first factor is about codebase, and as a programmer you really like to keep your stuffs in a revision control and we can say that we have a "blog as a code"...
 3. **Free hosting on Github**
 	- Yes, you can host your website/blog on Github for free.